unfoldingWord-dev/Resource-Container/docs/container_types.rst

           - "09-15"
           - "10-05"

-Examples are tricky because a dict may be referenced by many different resources/projects.
-Therefore we cannot specify a resource link but instead must simply provide the chapter and chunk that contains the example.
+Examples are tricky because a dict may be referenced by many different resources and projects.
+Therefore we cannot specify a RC link but instead must simply provide the chapter and chunk that contains the example.

 .. _types-manual: